ptheru/aws-serverless-microservices-lambda-power-tuning/README.md

 - Average latency alone is incomplete; P95 and P99 expose slower requests that affect user experience.
 - Optimization is complete only after the selected configuration is validated again using the same load-test conditions.

-## Cleanup

-To avoid ongoing charges after completing the lab, remove resources that are no longer needed, including the API Gateway API, Lambda function, DynamoDB table, IAM role, and Lambda Power Tuning application/stack.

 ## References